 Create an Emergency Fund

 Nothing can be more frustrating than finding yourself in a financial emergency as you are working towards managing your debt.
 For instance, you could lose your job, which will complicate your financial situation.
-You might be required to get an ad hoc loan, taking you back to square one.
+You might need to get an ad hoc loan, taking you back to square one.
 This is where a rainy-day fund comes into play.
 It will allow you to handle financial emergencies without getting into any more debt.

 You can save anywhere between three to six months of income, but this will require time and financial responsibility.
 Among the best debt management plans is to use the 50-30-20 budgeting rule.
 50% of your income goes into necessities like debt repayment and utility bills, 30% goes into wants, and 20% goes into savings.
 You can place these funds in a locked savings account or invest them somewhere for optimal growth.